 5. Wash Towels and Bedding More Often Than You Think

-Towels feel clean because you use them when you’re freshly showered, but they absorb moisture and skin cells like rapid-fire.
+Although you feel clean using towels after a shower, they quickly absorb moisture and skin cells.
 When they fail to dry completely, bacteria and mildew can proliferate rapidly.
 Pillowcases and sheets are also facing the same problem, particularly during the night if you perspire or have sensitive skin.

 Some research indicates that towels can begin to grow bacteria after 48 hours of damp reuse.
 Taking care to wash towels and change pillowcases at least once a week can significantly reduce odors and skin irritation, helping establish a healthier daily hygiene routine.